 What I ended up with was, by golly, a New York–style cheesecake.
 Except…heavier.
 The finished product had the approximate weight and density of a neutron star.
 Flung like a Frisbee, it would have been a deadly weapon.

 Surprisingly, it tasted pretty decent.
 But it was so thick it took some effort to eat a slice, and so rich that I’m surprised it didn’t kill us on the spot.
-I kept thinking of Woody Allen’s line about feeling his aorta congealing into a hockey puck.
+I kept thinking of Woody Allen’s line, written in reference to eating a slice of cheesecake, about feeling his aorta congealing into a hockey puck.
 We couldn’t even finish it.
 This marked the first time for either of us that we actually threw away part of a cheesecake—something that normally would have been unthinkable.

 I had learned my lesson.
 From then on, Steve got bakery cheesecake for his birthday.
 (All gratitude to Cristaudo’s, our wonderful local bakery.)